sani-coop/edx-documentation/en_us/shared/exercises_tools/numerical_input.rst

    The decimal numeral system is base ten.
    [explanation]

-The OLX (open learning XML) markup for this example text input problem follows.
+The OLX (open learning XML) markup for this example numerical input problem follows.

 .. code-block:: xml